 I was chatting with ChatGPT (I call mine Ren) and the subject of CBT came up.
-I really liked the output it gave me so I’ll save it here for future reference.
+I really liked the output it gave me so I’ll save it here (with edits) for future reference.
 Might add more stuff later.

 CBT Sparknotes + Tangible Stuff You Can Do: